 (ii) proposed Generating Facilities in Queue Cluster 5 and subsequent Queue Clusters that were previously allocated TP Deliverability and have met the criteria to retain the allocation set forth in Section 8.9.3.

-(b) any Maximum Import Capability included as a planning objective in the Transmission Plan;
+(b) any Maximum Import Capability included as a planning objective in the Transmission Plan and a Subscriber Participating TO that is a non-contiguous portion of the CAISO BAA can use the available Maximum Import Capability made available by the Load Serving Entities that have Subscriber Rights until the Load Serving Entity(s) cease using this Maximum Import Capability allocation or Deliverability Network Upgrade(s) pursuant to Section 4.3A4.2(b) is completed to support the Subscriber Rights and then the TP Deliverability will be awarded to such Subscriber consistent with 8.9.1(c);

-(c) any other commitments having a basis in the Transmission Plan.
+(c) any other commitments having a basis in the Transmission Plan, including any commitments established due to a Subscriber’s exercise of its first option to acquire Deliverability made possible by Delivery Network Upgrades pursuant to Section 4.3A.4.2(b) of the CAISO Tariff provided this first option has been exercised before with such commitment terminating when the Subscriber is no longer eligible to apply for TP Deliverability allocation under Section 8.9.
+Generating Units possessing Subscriber Rights must submit a TP Deliverability request and will be subject to Section 8.9.2 and 8.9.3.
+For each Subscriber that submits a TP Deliverability request, the CAISO will provide the Subscriber with a Queue Position.

 This first component is performed for the purpose of determining the amount of TP Deliverability available for allocation to the current queue cluster in accordance with section 8.9.2, and shall not affect the rights and obligations of proposed Generating Facilities in Queue Cluster 4 or earlier with respect to the construction and funding of Network Upgrades identified for such Generating Facilities, or their requested Deliverability Status.
 Such rights and obligations will continue to be determined pursuant to the GIP and the Generating Facility’s GIA.